vaadin/hackathon-24-9/README.md

   * Works, nice.
 * Tested the new Code component
   * Works well
+* Tested `setItems` on ListDataView
+  * Works well
+* Tried to test the new NPM assets
+  * Confused about how to use these assets in my project, not straightforward, maybe javadoc could be adjusted?

 To start the application in development mode, import it into your IDE and run the `Application` class.
 You can also start the application from the command line by running: